Skip to content

 Yes, modules and plugins can add new parameters or validation rules to schemas.

-Are schemas automatically bound?
+Are schemas automatically linked?

 Summary